GrischaSchmiedl/Quiz/README.md

-This is a demo application to leanr Ionic/Angular created by Grischa Schmiedl, 2025
+This is a tiny demo application to teach/learn Ionic/Angular Created with Ionic 8 / Angular 19 using Angular standalone components Tutor notes can be used to guide a tutoring session in which this app is developed with students created by Grischa Schmiedl, FHSTP 2025